 To address the above issues, the deliverable is structured as follows.
-Section 2 lists some key aspects that the network interfaces will need to support across all different IoT application/services levels (IT & Cloud infrastructures, IoT platforms, the SEMIoTICS framework, and IoT applications), also considering complex types of interactions that may introduce additional requirements (e.g., Cross-platform, Cross-layer, Cross-application and Higher-level services).
-Section 3 describes the key enabling technologies considered as well as the subset of those finally adopted to implement the network-level semantic interoperability.
-Section 4 features the specification of the pattern-driven Network Services API, the development of the described interfaces and the testing results.
-Section 5 provides the full set of interoperability patterns, while section 6 positions the work presented herein in the context of the SEMIoTICS framework and its key features.
-Finally, Chapter 7 provides the concluding remarks.
+Chapter 2 lists some key aspects that the network interfaces will need to support across all different IoT application/services levels (IT & Cloud infrastructures, IoT platforms, the SEMIoTICS framework, and IoT applications), also considering complex types of interactions that may introduce additional requirements (e.g., Cross-platform, Cross-layer, Cross-application and Higher-level services).
+Chapter 3 describes the key enabling technologies adopted to implement the network-level semantic interoperability.
+Chapter 4 features the specification of the pattern-driven Network Services API.
+Chapter 5 serves as placeholder for the updated content covering the development of the described interfaces and preliminary testing results, to be populated in the updated version of the deliverable, i.e., D3.10 "Network-level Semantic Interoperability (final)".